 We’re talking cold calling, telemarketing, billboard advertising, TV commercials — even print advertising.
 Not that running a B2B business was ever easy, but over the last century, there was at least a reliable enough blueprint for getting business beyond your networking and word-of-mouth referral efforts.
 Not so much, these days.

-Yes, the Internet Broke Sales and Marketing, Too
+Inbound Recognises the Internet Broke Sales and Marketing

 What changed everything is the internet.
 You don’t even have to be a particularly technological firm, because the connected world is full of connected customers for B2B as much as it is for B2C.